 – To tag along with my last point, it’s also because I didn’t have that much as I received over $10,000 in scholarships and bursaries.

 But it wasn’t always like this.
 I struggled and stumbled a lot on the way and had a hard time finding concrete resources to help with my goals.
 I started this blog as a way of documenting how I achieved these goals by being, in my opinion, a relatively “normal” person.
 And I don’t’ mean this in a condescending tone, but I find it difficult to find many blogs for every day women, who are also very realistic about their lives.
 I don’t think I’m some special, gifted, person who achieved all these things because I’m some rare talented unicorn; I really am pretty basic.

 I’m not a full-time blogger that has all this time to dedicate to take beautiful photos and work out three times a day, create the perfect Instagram life, etc.

 I didn’t “travel hack” my way through anything, I don’t have some crazy detailed plan to retire early and create this enormous business empire.

-I'm not going to encourage you to quit your job and leave everything behind.
-I've actually done that, multiple times.
+I’m not going to encourage you to quit your job and leave everything behind.
+I’ve actually done that, multiple times.
 And there are plenty of blogs to help with that.
 I work a 9-5 job (actually mine is technically 8-5 because I work a compressed work schedule, but that means I get every other Monday off!) and I actually really enjoy it.
-This also means I actually do work a 4 day work week most weeks like Tim Ferris suggests.
 I want to share with you how to make the most of everyday life.

 I achieved almost everything over through a combination of budgeting & saving (personal finance wooohooo!), time management, constantly challenging my personal development, and just doing what makes me happy and continuous goal setting.